TongTY/Individual-Project/README.md

 3. 'MathPairs.java'is the code for finding out all the association pairs
 4. 'Results' is used to store the results based on different support values & confident values.

+### EnglishPairs:
+1. 'ETagCombo.txt'
+2. 'Results'

 ### Data Visualisation:
 This forder is used to store all the files that are relatived to data visualisation.
-1. The files named '1_...' is the outcomes based on support value = 0.05 and confidence value = 0.1 and has no labels yet.
+1. The files named '1_...' is the outcomes based on support value = 0.005 and confidence value = 0.1 and has no labels yet.
 2. The files named '2_...' is based on '1_...' but added labels to the nodes.

 ### D3ExerciseFiles: